apache/predictionio/docs/manual/source/start/download.html.md

 title: Downloading an Engine Template
 ---

-The first step to create a new engine is to browse [PredictionIO template gallery](http://templates.prediction.io/).
+The first step to create a new engine is to browse [PredictionIO template gallery](http://templates.prediction.io/) where you could find Engine Templates for all kinds of machine learning tasks.
 Choose an engine template that matches your use case the best.
 You can further customize the engine later if you like.

 To download a template, run: